Updated June 2026

 - Lower the barbell back to the ground under control.

-Clean and Press
+Clean and press (Advanced)

-- Stand facing a loaded barbell with your feet hip-width apart and your mid feet under the bar.
+- Stand facing a loaded barbell with your feet hip-width apart and your mid-feet under the bar.

 - Hinge at the hips and bend your knees to lower to the bar, keeping your chest up, back flat, and core engaged.